Introduction to I2C Communication

 Steps of I2C Data Transmission

-1. The master sends the start condition to every connected slave by leaving SCL high and switching SDA to low:
+1. The master sends the start condition to every connected slave by switching the SDA line from a high voltage level to a low voltage level before switching the SCL line from high to low:

 2. The master sends each slave the 7 or 10 bit address of the slave it wants to communicate with, along with the read/write bit: